iamsrilakshmi/Quiz-4-Whizz/README.md

 # [QUIZ 4 WHIZZ ](https://github.com/srilakshmiimhskalirs/Quiz-4-Whizz/blob/master/Quiz%204%20Whizz%20.py)

-This is a simple Quiz Project created using Python Tuples This quiz consists of 10 Questions & Answers.
+This is a simple Quiz Project created using Python Tuples.

+This quiz consists of 10 Questions.

 ## FEATURES: